-This pediment, was once the crowning feature of the Greek Temple of Apollo Epicurius built ca. 450 BC, from a remote mountainside in the Peloponnese, . . . . . . . just kidding!! . . . . . but a pediment, is a triangular area located just above the entablature at the short ends of a colossal building, richly decorated with monumental narrative sculpture.
-This triangular cushion might have you asking, What’s it for?
-And well its GREAT as floor pillow, back rest, or decorative element to your pillow fort!
-This cushion is expanding the traditional square and circular shapes of pillow construction Made one at a time, start to finish in NY’s Hudson Valley.
+This pediment, was once the crowning feature of the Greek Temple of Apollo Epicurius built ca. 450 BC, found on a remote mountainside in the Peloponnese, . . . . . . . just kidding!! . . . . . but a pediment, is a triangular area located just above the entablature at the short ends of a colossal building, richly decorated with monumental narrative sculpture.
+This triangular cushion can be used as floor pillow, back rest, or decorative element to your pillow fort!
+Made one at a time, start to finish in NY’s Hudson Valley.

 - H 25" x W 28" x D 2"